mablack/cordova-diagnostic-plugin/README.md

 ## WiFi module

 Purpose: WiFi functionality
-Platforms: Android, iOS and Windows 10 Mobile Configuration name: `WIFI`
+Platforms: Android, iOS and Windows 10 UWP Configuration name: `WIFI`

 ### isWifiAvailable()

-Platforms: Android, iOS and Windows 10 Mobile
+Platforms: Android, iOS and Windows 10 UWP

 Checks if Wifi is available.
 On iOS this returns true if the device is connected to a network by WiFi.
-On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiEnabled()`](#iswifienabled)
+On Android and Windows 10 UWP this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiEnabled()`](#iswifienabled)

 On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`